-This episode is entitled “How to get relief from low back pain?” and the tips covered are:
+This episode is entitled “How to get relief from low back pain” and the tips covered are:

-- Don’t do things that hurt
+- Don’t do things that cause you low back pain

 - Sleep well

 - Use painkillers to get relief from low back pain

 - Use manual therapy for relief from low back pain